vijdan-anjum/localResto/README.md

 ```

 ### Sample request in JSON file
-The example below is the sample request in JSON when the user want to check list of restaurants in Winnipeg
+The example below is the sample request in JSON when the user want to check the list of restaurants in Winnipeg:
 ```
 [
   {